 Any further questions, do not hesitate to ask!

 Reading Scheme level descriptors have been added for your information.

-At the last Parents Forum we discussed publishing the Reading Scheme Bands, so that parents are clear about the skill progression.
+At Parents Forum (Autumn 2018) we discussed publishing the Reading Scheme Bands, so that parents are clear about the skill progression.
 The Level Descriptors have been updated to enable parents to fully understand the skills children need to have mastered in order to move onto the next level.